Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

     Dockerfile: DevOps/Dockerfile           # 👈 more hardcoded values that may be ok
     buildContext: ./src                     # 👈
     tags: $(tags)                           # 👈 This is now a parameter
-    # 👇 We can some of these parameters, rely on standards for others
+    # 👇 We can make some of these parameters, rely on standards for others
     arguments: >-
       --build-arg BUILD_VERSION=$(Build.BuildNumber)
       --target build-test-output